rocicorp/replicache/README.md

 ## 🚗 Render UI

 Use `subscribe()` to open standing queries.
-Replicache fires `onData` whenever the result of the query changes, either because of local changes or sync.
+Replicache calls `onData` whenever the result of the query changes, either because of local changes or sync.

 ```js
 rep.subscribe(